U.S. accuses Russia of using Ukraine power plant as 'nuclear shield' | Headlines

 U.S. accuses Russia of using Ukraine power plant as 'nuclear shield'

-At a U.N.
-Security Council meeting on Ukraine on Friday, Russia's deputy U.N.
-Ambassador Dmitry Polyanskiy accused his Western counterparts of "deliberately" ignoring the July 20 attack and use of "explosive-laden drones of foreign manufacture to attack the plant."
-Ukraine's state nuclear company Energoatom did not comment on the purported drone impact.
+On July 20 Russia accused Ukraine of firing two drones at Zaporizhzhia, which is also the largest nuclear plant in Europe, but said the reactor was undamaged.
+Ukraine's state nuclear company, Energoatom, did not comment on the purported drone impact.

 The International Atomic Energy Agency (IAEA), the U.N.'s atomic watchdog, should be given access to the plant, Blinken said.
-"While this war rages on, inaction is unconscionable," IAEA Director General Rafael Grossi said on Twitter.
-"If an accident occurs at #Zaporizhzhya Nuclear Power Plant in #Ukraine we will not have a natural disaster to blame.
+"While this war rages on, inaction is unconscionable," IAEA Director General Rafael Grossi said on Monday at the U.N. nuclear nonproliferation talks.
+"If an accident occurs at Zaporizhzhia Nuclear Power Plant in Ukraine we will not have a natural disaster to blame.
 We will have only ourselves to answer to."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)